TIROLER ZEITUNG “Editorial” from August 8, 2023 by Beate Troger “Education must not be a question of money”

 It is precisely for them that working through the said shopping list becomes a gauntlet run.
 You have to weigh up between flyers and umpteen pseudo special offers, as well as between urgent necessity and sustainable quality.
 No mother or father wants to have to cut corners when it comes to their children’s education.
 After all, every expense for the school is seen as an investment in the future prospects of the youngest.

 But if too many families can hardly afford the everyday things for school, politicians are forced to act.
-Hopefully, in times of need, there will be room for a constructive debate about reform.
+Hopefully, in times of need, there will be room for a constructive debate regarding reform.
 There are many approaches.
 What the City of Vienna has achieved, namely making basic materials such as notebooks, pens, ink cartridges and folders available to all compulsory school students free of charge, should also be feasible in other federal states.
 Occasionally, some Tyrolean schools are already buying the utensils together and thus buying them much cheaper with a lot of volume discounts.
 But they are in the minority – for now.

 Admittedly, there are a lot of bigger construction sites in education than the procurement of pencils.
 But maybe new paths and big projects start with a first small step that can relieve many parents.